Student life can be really tough (especially if you are working and learning at the same time!).

 It’s difficult to develop discipline and use your time wisely, but if it comforts you a bit – the bigger part of students always have trouble keeping their social and study lives together.

-My grades were falling quite a bit before I discovered a few tricks that helped me study in a more effective way.
+My grades were falling quite a bit before I discovered a decent write my essay company and a few important tricks that helped me to study in a more effective way.
 As a result, I managed to keep good grades and finish my exams without losing my head.